berkio3x/pyray3d/README.md

 # pyray3d
-An implementation of a 3D raytracer in python.
+An implementation of a 3D raytracing engine in python.

 This is a reaserch project to implement a raytracer.